aralroca/aralroca.com/posts/from-node-to-deno.md

 <img src="/images/blog-images/47.png" alt="Nodemon logo" class="center transparent keepcolor" />

-[Nodemon](https://github.com/remy/nodemon) is used in develpment environment to monitor for any changes in your files, and it automatically restart the server.
+[Nodemon](https://github.com/remy/nodemon) is used in development environment to monitor any changes in your files, automatically restarting the server.
 This makes node development much more enjoyable, without having to manually stop and restart the server to see the applied changes.
-Can be used in Deno?
-Or is there an alternative?
+Can it be used in Deno?

-Sorry, but you can't use Nodemon on Deno... but as an alternative, there's Denon.
+Sorry, but you can't... but still, there is an alternative: Denon.

 * https://github.com/eliassjogreen/denon

-We can use Denon in a similar way that we use `deno run` to execute scripts.
+We can use Denon as we use `deno run` to execute scripts.

 ```
 ➜ denon server.ts